 Philip Martin worked for a number of national surveying practices in both Leeds and Birmingham and has sector-wide experience in commercial asset management, investment and development.
 In 2010, he jointly founded Martin Commercial Properties with his late father, Bob.

-That business manages The Brewery Quarter in Cheltenham, which has transformed the town centre site into a hugely successful leisure, dining and business destination, home also to the likes of cyber-focussed workspace Hub8 and brand specialists SLG.
+That business manages The Brewery Quarter in Cheltenham, which has transformed the town centre site into a hugely successful leisure, dining and business destination, home also to the likes of cyber-focused workspace Hub8 and brand specialists SLG.

 Ali Mawle